molily/molily.de/_posts/2017-12-21-robust-javascript.md

 [CoffeeScript](http://coffeescript.org/) was one of the first widely-used languages that compile to JavaScript.
 It has a syntax very familiar to JavaScript.
 CoffeeScript’s motto is “It is just JavaScript”.
 It mostly provides “syntactic sugar” that makes writing common JavaScript idioms easier.

-In CoffeeScript, whitespace like line breaks and spaces is used for delimiting functions and blocks.
-The mapping from CoffeeScript to JavaScript is direct, the target code closely resembles the CoffeeScript source.
+In JavaScript, curly braces `{ … }` are used to delimit functions and blocks.
+In CoffeeScript, whitespace like line breaks and spaces is used for that purpose.
+The mapping from CoffeeScript to JavaScript is direct.
+The compiled JavaScript code closely resembles the CoffeeScript source.

 Here is the `sum` function in CoffeeScript: